 1. Modern Indian bedroom

 How do you balance contemporary lines with traditional soul in a sleeping area?
-This design approach focuses on clean, sleek furniture silhouettes paired with subtle ethnic accents like a silk runner or a small brass walls serve as the perfect backdrop for a statement piece of Indian art or a vibrant keeping the layout open and clutter-free, the room feels airy and spacious while still honoring cultural roots through texture and material is a sophisticated way to enjoy heritage without making the space feel dated or overly heavy for everyday style is perfect for urban apartments seeking a cultural touch.
+This design approach focuses on clean, sleek furniture silhouettes paired with subtle ethnic accents like a silk runner or a small brass idol.
+Neutral walls serve as the perfect backdrop for a statement piece of Indian art or a vibrant rug.
+By keeping the layout open and clutter-free, the room feels airy and spacious while still honoring cultural roots through texture and material choice.
+It is a sophisticated way to enjoy heritage without making the space feel dated or overly heavy for everyday living.
+This style is perfect for urban apartments seeking a cultural touch.

 2. Traditional wooden bed